Undergraduate Policies and Procedures

 A student may take a maximum of 20 percent of the total hours of coursework undertaken at UT Dallas as Independent Study.

 The Internship Program provides students with opportunities to work in assignments related directly to their fields of study.
-The experience provides students with the chance to apply what they learn in the classroom to practical settings.
+The experience provides students with the opportunity to apply what they learn in the classroom to practical settings.
 The primary focus of internships is educational in nature.
 In addition, students are able to stay in school and possibly earn money to defray college expenses, while clarifying academic interests, and targeting specific job markets.

 Internships may be taken using the credit/no credit grading option depending on the student's degree program requirements.
 Internship coordinators at the Career Center can assist students with determining internship credit options and eligibility.